-SIDEWALK: Construct a meandering Sidewalk on the north side of the street, at a prefered set back minimum of 5 feet from vehicle travel lanes.
-Construct a Recreational Path on north side within the Resort Loop.
-No sidewalk on south side of the street.
+SIDEWALK : Construct a meandering Sidewalk on the north side of the street, at a prefered set back a minimum of 5 feet from vehicle travel lanes, on north side except when within the Resort Loop.
+No sidewalk on south side.

-BIKE LANES: Has no Bike Lanes currently, consider bike sharrows with speed limits below 25 mph.
+BIKE LANES : Has no bike lanes, consider bike sharrows with speed limits below 25 mph.

-CURB & GUTTER: Require full curb & gutter, as appropriate for accessibility, drainage and safety standards.
+CURB & GUTTER : Require full curb & gutter, as appropriate for accessibility, drainage and safety standards.

-TRAVEL LANES: Retain 2 through-lanes, except for necessary turn lanes.
+TRAVEL LANES : Retain 2 through-lanes, except for necessary turn lanes.

-OTHER: Include roundabouts encouraged for traffic control, as needed.
+OTHER : Include roundabouts encouraged for traffic control, as needed.
 Stop signs, if necessary, posted on intersecting side streets.
 Parking discouraged.
-Medians/center turn lanes required.
+Medians/ center turn lanes required.

-Figure 2-8 McDonald Dr. (Invergordon Rd to East limits) Cross Section
+Minor Arterial - McDonald Dr. [Invergordon Rd to East Limits]